Our Training Locations

 If you are a teacher in the state sector and drive under the CBPS, the area can be very complex and grey.

-If you drive out of school hours it may not, however you are still teaching/supervising/have care and control therefore acting as a teacher you may fall back to the previous ‘during school hours’.
 Claiming the concession will certainly bring you to the notice of the authorities, especially if an accident arose causing damage or injury with the obvious risk of prosecution.

 Also please check with your insurance company regarding the use of non – full ‘D1? licence holders to see if cover will still be in force.